Stories

 “You have to educate people all the time, and we have new people coming into the company, new people coming into leadership positions and people that I’ve dealt with for years, that still need to be reminded about our Indigenous principles,” said Bruce.

 FortisBC continues to strive for excellence in this area and turn to Indigenous leaders for guidance.
-As part of this effort, FortisBC is proud to be pursuing certification in Progressive Aboriginal Relations (PAR) with the Canadian Council of Aboriginal Business.
-In 2019, we became a PAR Committed member.
+As part of this effort, FortisBC is proud to be pursuing certification in Partnership Accreditation in Indigenous Relations (PAIR) with the Canadian Council for Indigenous Business.
+In 2019, we became a PAIR Committed member.

 The biggest win for Bruce?